Emerging Curator Residency Program

 Eligibility and terms

-Collective or collaborative projects are welcome; however, financial support will remain the same and will need to be shared among the collective.
+Collective or collaborative projects are welcome; however, CCA’s financial support will remain the same and will need to be shared among the collective.

 All submissions must be new projects, never before presented, published, or realized.

-The scope of the project and specific timing of the residency will be determined in consultation with members of the CCA’s curatorial committee.
+The scope of the project and specific timing of the residency will be determined in consultation with members of CCA’s curatorial committee.
 No more than one project per applicant will be accepted.

 Selection

-We will select finalists according to the following criteria: originality of the curatorial statement and approach, relevance to architectural thinking and practice, expertise and trajectory of the candidate, feasibility, and relevance to the curatorial direction and vision of the CCA.
+The CCA will select finalists according to the following criteria: originality of the curatorial statement and approach, relevance to architectural thinking and practice, expertise and trajectory of the candidate, feasibility, and relevance to the curatorial direction and vision of the CCA.

-A final agreement will be effective only after the selected recipient has obtained all required authorization from the immigration authorities of both Québec and Canada.
+A final agreement will be effective only after the selected recipient has obtained all required authorization from the immigration authorities of both Quebec and Canada.

-For more information, please send an email to curatorialopportunities@cca.qc.ca.
 The diversity of our institution is at the core of our creativity and strengthens our research efforts.
 While all qualified candidates are invited to apply, we particularly welcome applications from persons with disabilities, Indigenous, Black, and other people of colour, of all genders, and LGBTQ+ persons.
-Applicants who require accommodations for any part of the application process can contact vsamson@cca.qc.ca to receive confidential assistance.
+Candidates are encouraged to self-identify in their application (CV or cover letter).
+Applicants who require accommodations for any part of the application process can contact [vsamson@cca.qc.ca] (mailto: vsamson@cca.qc.ca) to receive confidential assistance.

 This program is generously supported by the Power Corporation of Canada.